Vivekananda Institute for Leadership Development

 An Initiative of Swami Vivekananda Youth Movement

-A look at the Master’s in Development Management (MDM) course offered by V-LEAD and how it is impacting lives.
+A look at the Post Graduate Course in Development Management (presently MBA-DM) offered by V-LEAD and how it is impacting lives:

 Born in Sunga, a village in Bagalkot district of Karnataka, Mallamma Budihal saw the rough side of rural life and poverty during her upbringing.
-Her determination to take up a course in social work to make a meaningful contribution to the lives of poor people in rural areas brought her to the portals of Vivekananda Institute of Leadership Development (V-LEAD) in Mysuru, which offers Master’s in Development Management (MDM), a two-year, four-semester programme.
+Her determination to take up a course in social work to make a meaningful contribution to the lives of poor people in rural areas brought her to the portals of Vivekananda Institute of Leadership Development (V-LEAD) in Mysuru, which offers MBA in Development Management, a two-year, four-semester programme.

-Armed with MDM, a post-graduate degree given by the University of Mysore, Mallamma is now a senior programme manager at Deshpande Foundation’s Fellowship Programme on Social Entrepreneurship at Bagalkot.
+Armed with this PG degree in Development Management, a post-graduate degree from the University of Mysore, Mallamma is now a senior programme manager at Deshpande Foundation’s Fellowship Programme on Social Entrepreneurship at Bagalkot.
 Imparting entrepreneurial skills, training in marketing, proposal submission, fund raising etc., Mallamma not only has the satisfaction of pursuing a job, where her passion lay, but is also earning a handsome salary.

 Students pursuing the programme can hope to secure jobs in not only NGOs, but also the corporate sector, which will have to come up with CSR programmes.